Antonymic, really? How strange does this title sound? How can this be?

 3. Feelings of Shame triggered

 This so-called power of positivity may be damaging at times.
-For our own well-being, it is crucial to acknowledge a rough day or any event that makes us feel low, unsecured, or depressed.
+For our own well-being, it is crucial to acknowledge a rough day or any event that makes us feel low, insecure, or depressed.
 It is indeed healthier to go through it, digest it, and learn from it.
 Rejecting it or being in denial acts like a backlash.

 Extreme positivity definitely becomes toxic when it fails to process any legitimate underlying feelings/emotions seen as ‘negative’.